IAEA-NSDDNetwork/Excel2ENSDF/README.md

 to be made operation on, 'CC' is the reserved ENSDF name of CC record, '1.23(5)' is a standard value(uncertainty) pair in the ENSDF-style uncertainty format.
-In the operations, 'R' will be replaced with the actual value of specified record (selected from a dropdown list) and 'CC' will be replaced with the actual value of the CC record, in each record line of specified type (e.g., level/gamma).
+In the operations, 'R' will be replaced with the actual value of specified record (selected from a dropdown list) and 'CC' will be replaced with the actual value of the CC record, in each record line of specified type (e.g., gamma).

 #### 2023-05
 Bug fix